Kaiwhakakī Waka Rererangi

 - able to work independently and in a team

 - tanker or truck-driving experience

-- experience in handling chemicals, fuels and dangerous goods.
+- experience handling chemicals, fuels and dangerous goods.

 Aircraft refuellers also need to be in good health, without any heart conditions.
-They are required to pass an annual medical examination.Check out related courses
+They must pass an annual medical examination.Check out related courses

 What are the chances of getting a job?

-Most aircraft refuellers stay in the job until they retire so there is low staff turnover.
-Few new positions are created, because although the tourism industry is growing, aircraft are becoming more fuel efficient so the number of refuellers remains stable.
+- although tourism is growing, aircraft are becoming more fuel efficient, so the number of refueller positions remains stable.